Would you like to learn more from Ben? Follow him on Twitter: @Mr_Sondgeroth

 It is summer!
 A time to celebrate, relax, enjoy the beautiful weather, and keep learning!
-Summer not only allows teachers a mental break from the day-to-day routine of teaching, but is also an important time for all of us to continue our learning.
-While attending workshops and conferences are staples for many teachers, for others it is a busy and fast-paced season that can leave little time for focus on continuing learning.
+Summer not only allows teachers a mental break from the day-to-day routine of teaching but is also an important time for all of us to continue our learning.
+While attending workshops and conferences are staples for many teachers, for others, it is a busy and fast-paced season that can leave little time for focus on continuous learning.
 However, even during those busy and fast-paced times, it is a good opportunity for teachers to develop their skills for the next school year.

 To that end, I suggest four ways that you can practice with Google this summer to prep for the upcoming school year.

 Learn to use the Bookmarks Bar in Chrome

 The Bookmarks Bar is one of the most powerful features in Chrome and can streamline your web browsing experience as well as organize your online resources.
 If you do not see it under the Omnibox, turn it on from Chrome menu > Bookmarks > Show Bookmarks Bar.